creativival/Voxelaming/README.en.md

 I will explain the methods to use in the script.
 The method names for each language are as follows.

 * set_box_size(size): Sets the size of the voxel.
 The unit is centimeters.
 The default is 1.0.
-* set_room_name(room_name): Specifies the room name for communication with the device (iPhone, iPad).
+* set_room_name(room_name): Specifies the room name for communication with the device (iPhone, iPad, Apple Vision Pro).
 The room name is displayed in the center of the screen when the application is run.
 By specifying the same room name, communication between the device and the computer can be established.
 * set_box_size(size): Sets the size of the voxel.
 The unit is in centimeters.
 The default is 1.0.
 * set_build_interval(interval): Sets the interval for placing voxels.
 It can express the animation of placing voxels one by one.
 The unit is in seconds.
 The default is 0.01.
 * change_shape: Changes the shape of the voxel.
 You can choose from a cube (box), sphere (square), or plane (plane).